maria-ciovacco-juarez/Team-Profile-Generator/README.md

 ## Installation

+-- Have a good browser.
+I recommend Chrome.

 -- Clone this repository to your local machine.

 -- Navigate into the folder with the command `cd Team-Profile-Generator` and hit enter(Windows) or return(MacOS).